 Workers’ Comp Attorneys Westminster, MD

 In 1914, Maryland adopted workers’ compensation laws in order to provide relief to workers injured on the job.
 The workers’ compensation laws are administered by the Maryland Workers’ Compensation Commission.
 Legal issues are decided by commissioners who are appointed by the governor.
 Commissioners are essentially like administrative law judges.
 If either party appears before a commissioner and is not happy with the commissioner’s decision, they can appeal to the Circuit Court of Maryland where the injured worker resides.
 The injured worker is called the claimant.
+If you have been injured on the job in Maryland call our Westminster Maryland workers compensation lawyers about your case.

 - Employee is impaired by drugs or alcohol